ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 But the truth is, there's no magic bullet that guarantees success.

 ## Why Not?
-Your goal is probably to get a high paying job with good working conditions and high-tech positions do offer that, but as this blog post will explain, shortcut-colleges can't give you what you're really after 😮
+Your goal is probably getting a high paying job with good working conditions and high-tech positions do offer that, but as this blog post will explain, shortcut-colleges can't give you what you're really after 😮

+### There Are No Shortcuts
+insert text

+## FAQ
+### But It's Hard For Me To Study On My Own
+Motivation and self-discipline are a must for any high-tech position.

-## But My Contract With Them Requires Them To Get Me A Job
+### But My Contract With Them Requires Them To Get Me A Job
 Some shortcut-colleges are promising an entry-level position upon course completion, with the sweet benefits of getting:

 - Extremely underpaid